Polinez/SudokuInC/README.md

 - The remove command allows deleting any cell, even prefilled ones.
 The game only enforces maintaining at least K values on the board. -> TODO
 - Boards (16x16) may not display perfectly on small terminal windows.
+- The algorithm could not generate the solution as an additional board but check the solution while entering it, which would help save memory in exchange for speed efficiency
+- In GA alghoritm, the fitness function could be better

 ## 🧩 Implementation Details